 7. The purchase and installation of an elevator in a two-story home is expensive.
 Claimant's family chose to purchase and move into a two-story home.
 The regional center was not obligated to install an elevator in the home.
-However, it turned out to be cost-effective to do so especially given that there are two consumers sharing and benefitting from the funding and Claimant's parents were willing to pay half the cost of installing the elevator.
-NBRC is correct that it is not required to fund the full cost of making sure that the elevator meets accepted standards.
+However, it turned out to be cost-effective to do so especially given that there are two consumers sharing and benefitting from funding from NBRC and Claimant's parents were willing to pay half the cost of installing the elevator.
+NBRC is correct that it is not required to fund the full cost of completing the installation of the elevator and ensuring that the elevator meets accepted standards.
 It is concerning that the elevator was installed without permits.
 Given the nature of the problems with the elevator as described by Claimant's mother, there could be potential safety concerns with the elevator.
 In fact, McGuire recommended having Stiltz elevator company inspect the work on the elevator.
-In addition, in the IPP dated March 10, 2017, NBRC noted that it wanted the Stiltz elevator company to inspect the elevator and shaft, although they are not vendored by NBRC.
-An inspection of the elevator should be done.
+In addition, in Claimant's brother's IPP, dated March 10, 2017, NBRC noted that it wanted the Stiltz elevator company to inspect the elevator and shaft, although they are not vendored by NBRC.
+An inspection of the elevator should be performed.